 Take a Bus from Bordeaux to Saint Emilion

-Taking a bus to Saint Emilion is a much cheaper option than taking a train as the price is only € 2,60.
+Taking a bus to Saint Emilion is a much cheaper option than taking a train, with a ticket price of only € 2,60.
 The TransGironde company has a regular line from Bordeaux to Saint Emilion that takes about one hour.
-However, it operates only during the high season and otherwise stops only in Libourne, which makes the tour too complicated.
-Bus number 302 leaves from the Quinconces station in Bordeaux and stops just a few minutes’ walk from the center of Saint Emilion.
-You can check out the timetable here.
+Line 304 goes from Place des Quinconces in the center of Bordeaux right to the center of Saint Emilion.
+You can buy the tickets on the bus.